WilliamW9758/ARGrass/README.md

 Finally, I used a long rectangular cuboid as a single grass, and created materials for the grass and the auxiliarily models.
 I wrote some scripts for collision detection and instantiating the grass object at the location of collision.
 I added some randomness and density checks to make it more organic, and finally, I have a working result.

 ![Final Result](Demo/final_result.gif)

+## Conclusion
+The ARTouchGrass project successfully demonstrated the feasibility of integrating hand-tracking and surface interaction in an augmented reality environment using iOS devices with LiDAR.
+By leveraging Unity, ARKit, and various experimental packages, I developed an app that allows users to interact with virtual environments in a uniquely immersive way—by causing grass to grow on surfaces touched by the user's hand.

+### Key Takeaways
+- Technological Integration: With hands-on AR development, I realized how many different resources a developer need to leverage in order to create a seemingly simply concept.
+There are various limitations and advantages to each platform, thus selecting the platform to develop for is also crucial.
+- Creative Approach to Hand Tracking: Despite challenges with native hand-tracking support in iOS, makeshift methods (e.g., image tracker on the hand) proved somewhat effective.
+This highlights that there may be multiple ways of achieving similar end results during development.
+- Enhanced User Engagement: I am glad I didn't go with a ray casting approach.
+By turning physical gestures into growth mechanisms within the virtual space, I realized that there is a fundamental desire in humans that want physical contact, which is the beauty of XR technology.